Sources of support

 Your family doctor can help you with a whole range of issues related to your health and emotional wellbeing, alcohol and drugs, sexuality and other issues.

-Alternatively you could look at one of the national charities that offer support and advice to young people on a range of issues:
+Alternatively you could look at our regional pages for local sources of support, or look one of the national charities that offer support and advice to young people on a range of issues:

 Freephone: 0800 1111